JulianLang/faketastic/docs/attached-fns/attached-fns.md

 # Attached Functions

-TODO: langju: write
+Attached functions are hosted on [builder functions](../builders/builders.md).
+They can be consideres as the "adjectives" of a model's property as they affect the builder function's result-values and their shape.
+They store progam-logic that can be applied on any property.

+In general we can distinguish three attached function types.

 ## Type 1: Tree-Readers

-TODO: langju: write
+> **Note:** We skip TreeReaderFns, since you will most likely not need them.
+In a nutshell, tree-readers are functions being used to prepare architect functions for or value-dependent restructurings.

+Tree-Readers are often helping constructs for builder functions.
+As they are readonly (not affecting/changing any values) they most likely won't occur as a standalone function.
+For example, `itself` uses a tree-reader function to figure out when to stop the recursion.

 ## Type 2: Architects

-> **Note:** We skip TreeReaderFns, since you will most likely not need them.
-In a nutshell, tree-readers are functions being used to prepare architect functions for complex or value-dependent restructurings.

 Architect functions are functions that restructure the result of builder functions.
 As already said, `quantity` is an excellent example.
 Take a look on this code snippet: